-- For the lemon curd: In a medium, heavy-bottom saucepan, whisk together 2 teaspoons lemon juice, zest, sugar and eggs, set over low heat.
+- For the lemon curd: In a medium, heavy-bottom saucepan, whisk together lemon juice, zest, sugar and eggs, set over low heat.
 Add the butter and continue whisking until it melts.
 Let the mixture cook until it thickens, about 8 minutes, then turn heat up to medium-high and continue cooking for 2-4 minutes or until it reaches a temperature of 160 degrees.
 Transfer to a bowl, place a piece of plastic wrap directly on the surface of the curd and refrigerate.

 - For the pastry cream: Place mesh strainer over medium bowl; set aside.

 - In separate medium bowl, whisk together the egg yolks, sugar, cornstarch, flour and salt; set aside.
 Place half and half and in a medium saucepan.
 Set over medium heat, stirring occasionally just until it bubbles.
 Gradually pour the hot half and half into egg yolk mixture, whisking vigorously (temper the eggs).
 Gradually pour the mixture back into the sauce pan.
 Whisk constantly until the mixture bubbles and thickens.
 Whisk for an additional minute.

 - Pour the cooked cream into the strainer, whisking to force it through.
 Whisk in the butter, vanilla, lemon juice and lemon zest into the hot cream.
 Place a piece of plastic wrap directly on top of cream and refrigerate.

 - For the cake: Preheat oven to 350 degrees.
 Line the bottom of three 8 or 9-inch pans with parchment paper.